maurapintor/maurapintor.github.io/_publications/2018-01-01-ALOHA-An-Architectural-Aware-Framework-for-Deep-Learning-at-the-Edge.md

 paperurl: 'https://doi.org/10.1145/3285017.3285019'
 citation: ' P. Meloni,  D. Loi,  G. Deriu,  A. Pimentel,  D. Sapra,  B. Moser,  N. Shepeleva,  F. Conti,  L. Benini,  O. Ripolles,  D. Solans,  Maura Pintor,  B. Biggio,  T. Stefanov,  S. Minakova,  N. Fragoulis,  I. Theodorakopoulos,  M. Masin,  F. Palumbo, &quot;ALOHA: An Architectural-Aware Framework for Deep Learning at the Edge.&quot; In the proceedings of Proceedings of the Workshop on INTelligent Embedded Systems Architectures and Applications, 2018.'
 ---
+Abstract:

+Novel Deep Learning (DL) algorithms show ever-increasing accuracy and precision in multiple application domains.
+However, some steps further are needed towards the ubiquitous adoption of this kind of instrument.
+First, effort and skills required to develop newDL models, or to adapt existing ones to new use-cases, are hardly available for small- and medium-sized businesses.
+Second, DL inference must be brought at the edge, to overcome limitations posed by the classically-used cloud computing paradigm.
+This requires implementation on low-energy computing nodes, often heterogenous and parallel, that are usually more complex to program and to manage.
+This work describes the ALOHA framework, that proposes a solution to these issue by means of an integrated toolflow that automates most phases of the development process.
+The framework introduces architecture-awareness, considering the target inference platform very early, already during algorithm selection, and driving the optimal porting of the resulting embedded application.
+Moreover it considers security, power efficiency and adaptiveness as main objectives during the whole development process.

 [Access paper here](https://doi.org/10.1145/3285017.3285019){:target="_blank"}

 BibTeX: